anubhav7747/Notes/Data Science and Analytics/Assignment 01.md

 <br>

 ## Question 3.
-### Discuss the skill set of data science, data engineer, data manager?
+### Discuss the skill set of data science, data engineer and data manager.
 What is difference between data scientist and data analyst?

 **Skill Set of a Data Scientist**
 Data Scientists are expected to have a comprehensive skill set that spans across technical proficiency, analytical acumen, strategic foresight, and interpersonal effectiveness.
 Here are some key skills: